-Various collections have been acquired by Montana State University Billings Library from the time it first opened known as Eastern Montana Normal School.
+Various collections have been acquired by the Montana State University Billings Library from the time it first opened known as Eastern Montana Normal School.
 In 1930, Eastern Montana Normal School purchased sixty-six ledger drawings forming the Barstow collection.
-E. Dudley White donated his personal library to the school in honor of his wife Dora in the 1950s.
+Dudley White donated his personal library to the school in honor of his wife Dora in the 1950s.
 In the 1970's, Dr. Robert Smith and Dr. Alan Clark (former professors of history at Eastern Montana College) collected and organized materials in the Special Collections.
 In the late 1990's the Center for the Northern Plains was created by Dr. Keith Edgerton, History Department, MSU Billings.
 In 2003, the library acquired the research library from a well-known Western writer, Terry C. Johnston.
 Also in 2003, University Archives was organized into a working collection for students, faculty, and researchers to use.
-Today, the Library has joined with the Parmly Billings Library and the Western Heritage Center in the development of a joint digitization project.

-The mission of Montana State University Billings Library Special Collections is to acquire, preserve, organize and make available the good works of the world as relevant to the curriculum and research mission of the campus.
+The mission of Montana State University Billings Library Special Collections is to acquire, preserve, organize and make available resources as relevant to the curriculum and research mission of the campus.

 Program Goals for Preservation: For library resources deemed to be of long-term value preservation can be defined as the actions needed to assure enduring access to the full content of those resources.

 Our library policy states that priority for preservation shall be given to materials currently in demand in order to keep them usable and to materials that are rare or unique.

 Selections of materials for preservation of high use shall be accomplished as a normal function of the circulation staff in coordination with the appropriate subject specialist.
 Selection of rare or unique materials for preservation will be the responsibility of the subject specialist working with the Head of Collection management and the preservation staff.

 - Digital Student Newspaper Archive